TalkStats/R_recommendations/README.md

 -   <http://rcharts.io/howitworks/>
 -   Intro video <https://www.youtube.com/watch?v=nYr5KzaR1Vc>

-### R and Reproducable research
+### R and Reproducible research

-**Then the document management and publishing platforms: github, pandoc/Rwhatever, Rmarkdown, github-blogging.**
+**Then the document management and publishing platforms: GitHub, pandoc/Rwhatever, Rmarkdown, GitHub-blogging.**

 For document management above all learn knitr.
 It is the key to reproducible research in R and it works very well with RStudio.